thesadru/genshinstats/README.md

 ### wishes
 Gets your wish history.
-For this you must first open the history/details page in genshin impact, the script will then get all required data by itself.
+For this you must first open the history/details page in genshin impact, you can find the page in the wish menu on the bottom left.
+The script is then able to get your authkey and
 ```py
 for i in gs.get_wish_history():
     print(f"{i['time']} - {i['name']} ({i['rarity']}* {i['type']})")